Mechanising G\"odel-L\"ob provability logic in HOL Light: Implementing G3KGL

-After that, it is possible to proceed with the $\mathcal{R}\Box^\text{Löb}$: that is trigged by the \verb|BOX_RIGHT_TAC|, which operates by applying (the implementation of) $\mathcal{R}\Box^\text{Löb}$ after \verb|SATURATE_ACC_TAC| and \verb|HOLDS_TAC|.
+After that, it is possible to proceed with the $\mathcal{R}\Box^\text{Löb}$: that is trigged by the \verb|BOX_RIGHT_TAC| \srclinkfoot{swh:1:cnt:4af3d48af0f8b3c2dcef2680c9814f57c342ae2a;origin=https://github.com/jrh13/hol-light;visit=swh:1:snp:fe1b3b83e1dd2bde44d3698f723b25c949de2851;anchor=swh:1:rev:ab57c07ff0105fef75a9fcdd179eda0d26854ba3;path=/GL/decid.ml;lines=188}, which operates by applying (the implementation of) $\mathcal{R}\Box^\text{Löb}$ after \verb|SATURATE_ACC_TAC| and \verb|HOLDS_TAC|.

-At this point, it is possible to optimise the application of \verb|BOX_RIGHT_TAC| by applying the latter tactic after a ``sorting tactic'' \verb|SORT_BOX_TAC|: that tactic performs a conversion of the goal term and orders it so that priority is given to negated \verb|holds|-propositions, followed by those \verb|holds|-propositions formalising the forcing of a boxed formula.
-Each of these types of \verb|holds|-propositions are sorted furthermore as follows: \begin{quote} \verb|holds WR V p w| precedes \verb|holds WR V q w| if \verb|p| occurs free in \verb|q| and \verb|q| does not occur free in \verb|p|; or if \verb|p| is ``less than'' \verb|q| w.r.t.~the structural ordering of types provided by the OCaml module \verb|Pervasives|. \end{quote}
+At this point, it is possible to optimise the application of \verb|BOX_RIGHT_TAC| by applying the latter tactic after a ``sorting tactic'' \verb|SORT_BOX_TAC| \srclinkfoot{swh:1:cnt:4af3d48af0f8b3c2dcef2680c9814f57c342ae2a;origin=https://github.com/jrh13/hol-light;visit=swh:1:snp:fe1b3b83e1dd2bde44d3698f723b25c949de2851;anchor=swh:1:rev:ab57c07ff0105fef75a9fcdd179eda0d26854ba3;path=/GL/decid.ml;lines=223-227}: that tactic performs a conversion of the goal term and orders it so that priority is given to negated \verb|holds|-propositions, followed by those \verb|holds|-propositions formalising the forcing of a boxed formula.
+Each of these types of \verb|holds|-propositions are sorted furthermore as follows:

-The complete proof search is performed by the definitive tactic \verb|GL_TAC|, from which we define the expected \verb|GL_RULE|, defined as follows: